sstallion/dotfiles/README.md

 ## Installation

-Installation is straightforward and requires no dependencies apart from a recent version of Python (3.8+).
+Installation requires no dependencies apart from Python 3.8+.
 Symbolic links are created in the current user's home directory; existing symbolic links will be overwritten.
 If a normal file or directory exists, a warning will be issued and no action will be taken.
 One or more profiles may be specified to install a non-default subset of files.

 To install configuration files, issue: